quantumdetectors/merlin-motion-control/README.md

 # Merlin Motion Control

-This is a beta version of the Merlin Motion Control.
 Interlock and controller for MerlinEM DMC.

 ## About